Mediation Intake Information

 • It is helpful for me to have some background about each parent, the dynamics between the parents, and information pertaining to the child(ren) of the parties.
 For those reasons, and for purposes of scheduling mediation, I am requesting the following information:

 • Mediations take place at my office located at 2101 Windish Drive, Galesburg, IL, or remotely via Google Meet or Zoom.
 Currently, I work full-time from 7 AM to 5 PM, Monday through Thursday.
 I generally have ability to schedule mediations seven days per week in the evening or on weekends.
-However, I do have the flexibility to schedule mediation sessions during the morning or afternoon as needed.
 If you need a mediation session during normal business hours in the middle of the week, please write that below and I will make time available.

 • Parenting plans cover parenting time (regular/weekly schedule, holiday, and vacation), significant decision-making responsibilities, the Right of First Refusal, transportation and location of exchanges, and a lot about communication.
 I am there to walk you through it and provide information and suggestions to the extent necessary.
 If you don’t understand what all or some of those things are—no worries!
 I will be explaining everything during our mediation session, topic-by-topic.